Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Configuring HTTP Headers

-HTTP request headers that are attached to sent events can be set using the `options.headers` configuration when initializing.
-This should only be relevant if a [domain proxy](https://developers.amplitude.com/docs/domain-proxies) is used that requires custom header options.
+If you are using a [domain proxy](https://developers.amplitude.com/docs/domain-proxies) that requires custom HTTP request headers, configure them with `options.headers` during initialization.

 ```js
 amplitude.getInstance().init(APIKEY, null, {